tarantool/modulekit/README.md

    [format][RockSpecFormat] and [creation][RockSpecCreation].

-   Your rockspec must comply with [these requirements][Requirements] and allow to install your module locally:
+   Your rockspec must comply with [these requirements][Requirements] and allow to build and install your package locally:

     ```bash
     luarocks install --local mymodule-scm-1.rockspec